Find out everything you need to know about the XCO World Cup in Petrópolis

 Who's going to win in Petropolis?

+Find out what's new for XCO in 2022 and hear from the title contenders as we await another season of racing.

 There can only be one winner surely in the men's race – local Brazilian hero Henrique Avancini.
-Everything about this race is about him or geared to his involvement of mountain biking at the São José Bike Club.
-The circuit for the race is named after him, he and his dad helped build it and it's his training base when he's not travelling the world.
+Everything about this race is geared towards his involvement of mountain biking at the São José Bike Club.
+The circuit for the race is named after him, he and his dad helped build it, and it's his training base when he's not travelling the world.
 Avancini knows the course like the back of his hand.
 Nothing is, of course, a certainty and Avancini will no doubt be pushed by other athletes, but we're expecting the Brazilian to show strong in his home race with the motivation of doing well in front of a partisan crowd.

 The cross-country athletes that base themselves in Europe will have had a fair few races in their legs before they flew over to Brazil.
 February is when the cross-country year begins in earnest, with races in Italy, Spain and France as athletes look to get in some competitive action and test their form after training camps in warmer climes.